 This post may contain affiliate links.
 See our disclosure policy.

-- First of all, quality, fresh sausage is the key to making delicious Australian Sausage Rolls.
+- First of all, quality, fresh sausage is the key to making delicious sausage rolls.
 The unique blend of signature seasonings found in Jimmy Dean Premium Pork Sausage makes it the perfect sausage for this recipe.
 It has the best flavor!
 It is the only sausage mixture I use in this recipe.
 For an extra kick, I sometimes use the Jimmy Dean Premium Pork Hot Sausage.
+For a healthier version of these rolls, turkey or chicken sausage can also be used.

 - Then, some breadcrumbs, milk, minced garlic and paprika to add into your sausage mixture.
-You could also use additional spices like garlic powder or onion powder if you have some on hand.
+You could also use additional spices like garlic powder, onion powder, thyme, dried or fresh sage, if you have some on hand.

-- Add equal portions of salt and pepper for seasoning.
+- Add equal portions of kosher salt and black pepper for seasoning.

 - Finally, an egg wash on top gives these rolls that golden, delicious crust.